Carrots Are Orange

 3. Flip over & point out the center to the children

-4. Invite the children to tear the red construction paper & to place the red pieces onto the petals using a glue stick.
+4. Invite the children to tear the red construction paper & place the red pieces onto the petals using a glue stick.
 Tearing is a great fine motor and auditory exercise.

 Red Poppy Craft for Kids